Abhiram1108/OOPS-Banner-App/README.md

 This improves memory efficiency by reducing intermediate String object creation while preserving the same visual banner output.

+---
+## Use Case 4 (UC4): Array and Loop Refactor

+UC4 improves code modularity by storing all banner lines in a String array and printing them using an enhanced for loop.
+This removes repetitive print statements and improves maintainability while preserving the same banner output.

 ### How to Run
 ```bash
 javac OOPSBannerApp.java